In 1997, student numbers at Whitireia rose to a total of 1602 EFTs, with the still relatively new Kāpiti campus contributing a significant 197 of them

 Students graduating from all levels of the four year Art and Craft programme have named their show, A History of the Future.
 This is to reflect a unique marriage of traditional skills and historical reflection with contemporary issues and design challenges.
-Works exhibited range from finely crafted jewellery to stone carving, and photography to woven rugs.
-First and second year students have interpreted issues from their Origins studies in products as diverse as perspex rings containing images of steak, and woodcuts prints about Rarotongan and Kwakful legends.
-At senior level, Nestor Opetaia, Lloyd Toia and Levi Salamasina Mapiva's widely different painted works speak with energy and control of personal issues with universal caste to them - youth and identity, love and grief.
+Works exhibited range from finely crafted jewellery to stone carving and photography to woven rugs.
+First and second-year students have interpreted issues from their Origins studies in products as diverse as perspex rings containing images of steak, and woodcuts prints about Rarotongan and Kwakful legends.
+At the senior level, Nestor Opetaia, Lloyd Toia and Levi Salamasina Mapiva's widely different painted works speak with energy and control of personal issues with universal caste to them - youth and identity, love and grief.

 The Atrium of Wellington City Council's Municipal Office is the venue for the show, which will be displayed on furniture lent by the Wellington City Gallery and opened by its director Paula Savage.